 “A diamond is forever.”
 “Snap, Crackle, Pop.”
 “Finger lickin’ good.”
 “Because you’re worth it.”
 “America runs on Dunkin.”

 These are just a few examples of slogans created by famous brands.
 You might instantly visualize the product just by hearing the slogan and thinking of the company.
-That’s exactly what the marketing team working for DeBeers, Rice Krispies, Kentucky Fried Chicken (Now, KFC), L’Oréal Paris and Dunkin Donuts were hoping would happen.
+That’s exactly what the marketing team working for DeBeers, Rice Krispies, Kentucky Fried Chicken, L’Oréal Paris, and Dunkin’ Donuts were hoping would happen.

 As a small business owner, you don’t have the resources big companies have.
 In fact, you may be the marketing “team,” and need to devise your business motto on your own.
 But don’t fret.
 You don’t need to come up with a phrase that will become world-famous.
 You can make a memorable slogan and build brand awareness for your local business by focusing on the customers you want to reach and following these steps.

 7 Steps to Make a Slogan for Your Business

 Your slogan works hand-in-hand with your logo.
 Your logo is the visual symbol of your brand.
 When you create a slogan, you make a short, memorable phrase that conveys what your brand is about and what people get from it.

 The two go together like peanut butter and jelly.
 Unless all your advertising happens on the radio, you need a top-notch logo before the slogan.
 Take Walmart, for example.
 The company uses its logo with and without its slogan, “Save money.
 Live better.”
 But looking at the two together shows a lot of intentionality.
 They were obviously designed together.

 2. Keep it simple